Definition of Net Operating Income

 Net Operating Income | 80,000 |

-Note: Loss due to theft cannot be considered for the calculation of net operating profit as it is an extraordinary item.
+Note: Loss due to theft cannot be considered for calculating net operating profit as it is an extraordinary item.

 How to Interpret Net Operating Income?

 The concept of NOI is particularly common in the real estate industry.
-Entities engaged in real estate business uses NOI to have an unvarnished understanding of cash flows generated from the assets.
+Entities engaged in real estate business use NOI to understand the cash flows generated from the assets.
 This is possible because NOI is difficult to manipulate.
 NOI can be increased only by increasing rents or any other fees, or it can be increased by reducing operating costs.
-Income tax and interest cost are not considered in the calculation of NOI, which makes it a good source for assessing how well the asset is being managed.
-It is very important to compare the property’s NOI with that of its competitors in the market.
-NOI can also be used while analysing different self-owned properties.
+Income tax and interest costs are not considered in the calculation of NOI, which makes it a good source for assessing how well the asset is being managed.
+It is important to compare the property’s NOI with its competitors in the market.
+NOI can also be used while analyzing different self-owned properties.

-In general, one needs to understand the NOI trend keeping into consideration various macro and micro-economic factors.
-Understanding and analysis of NOI will also help in projecting future business development and growth opportunities.
+One needs to understand the NOI trend considering various macro and micro-economic factors.
+Understanding and analysis of NOI will also help project future business development and growth opportunities.

 Advantages